Abram Fitkin: After ministry

-During 1903 Fitkin left pastoral ministry and ceased his evangelistic work to devote his attention to making sufficient income to support both his family and his future ministry.
-Fitkin announced: "It is better to be a good businessman than a poor minister."
+Fitkin left pastoral ministry and ceased his evangelistic work to devote his attention to making sufficient income to support both his family and his future ministry.
 Fitkin admitted to his friend, Rev. E. G. Anderson, that at first he only aimed to make enough to be independent in God's work.
 The goal he set was a half million.

-By 1904 the Fitkins moved to Everett, Massachusetts, where Susan became the pastor of the APCA church.
-Abram and Susan Fitkin had four children: A. Raleigh (born September 3, 1904, in Everett, Massachusetts; died September 7, 1914); Mary-Louise (born June 12, 1907, in Swampscott, Massachusetts; died August 17, 1987, in Klamath Falls, Oregon); Willis Carradine (born October 10, 1908, in Hollis, New York; died Meredith, New Hampshire); and Ralph MacFarland (born March 7, 1912; died July 16, 1962, in Dade County, Florida).
+Abram and Susan Fitkin had four children: A. Raleigh, Mary-Louise, Willis Carradine, and Ralph MacFarland.

 One of Fitkin's last ministry activities was as one of the preachers at the dedication of new church and parsonage for the Emmanuel Pentecostal Church at Peabody, Massachusetts, on June 3, 1906.

-By the end of 1907 Fitkin and Susan, and their two children moved to Brooklyn because of Fitkin's increased business activities.
-In 1907 the Fitkins became members of the John Wesley Pentecostal Church of the Nazarene located at the corner of Saratoga Avenue and Sumpter Street, Brooklyn, then pastored by William Howard Hoople.
-Their third child, Willis Carradine, named in honor of holiness evangelist Beverly Carradine, was born on October 10, 1908, in Hollis, Queens By April 1910 the Fitkins lived in their own home on Wallis Avenue, Queens, New York.
+Fitkin and Susan, and their two children moved to Brooklyn because of Fitkin's increased business activities.
+By April 1910 the Fitkins lived in their own home on Wallis Avenue, Queens, New York.
 While living here, their fourth child, Ralph MacFarland was born March 7, 1912.

 After a fishing trip with his father in August 1914, Raleigh Fitkin was thrown from their car after its axle broke.
-Miller records: "Though badly frightened, father and son seemed to be uninjured.
-The next day when Raleigh said that he had severe abdominal pain, the family, at first, thought it a mere recurrence of appendicitis attacks, which previously had passed off with no after effects."
 Despite an operation in a home in Allenhurst, New Jersey, and the efforts of six physicians, on September 14, 1914, Raleigh died.
-Raleigh, who was "the light of the father's eye", had testified to becoming a Christian at age 6, had indicated that he wanted to be a missionary to Africa.
+Raleigh had indicated that he wanted to be a missionary to Africa.
 Raleigh's funeral was held in Allenhurst, New Jersey.